|Texas Statues (page 1)|

 The Knight in Austin, nicknamed Rusty, stood in front of the Saxon Pub.
 I believe it had been here since 1990 when the club opened.
 It was removed in 2017.
 These knight statues were mass-produced and can be found at different places around the country.

 Pinner Carpets opened in 1961.
 I assume this king on a flying carpet has been there since then.
 These photos are from 2012.
 In 2013, the king was repainted.
 For more, see this website. [map]

 This bronze statue of Buddy Holly is 8 1/2 feet tall.
 It was produced by Grant Speed in 1980 and installed here in 2011.
 Buddy Holly was born in Lubbock. [map]

 |Baseball PlayerCorpus Christi, TX||DevilCorpus Christi, TX|

-This Devil statue stands in front of a recycling business.
-The statue has aluminum cans stuck onto his trident.
-The statue came from the Hell Hole ride at the Conneaut Lake Park amusement park in Conneaut Lake, PA.
+This Devil statue is installed in front of a recycling business.
+It came from the Hell Hole ride at the Conneaut Lake Park amusement park in Conneaut Lake, PA.
 It was moved to Corpus Christi around 1995.
 It was put in storage for several years before being installed here.
-There was another one of these statues at a Hell Hole ride in Atlantic City. [map]
+There was another one of these statues at a Hell Hole ride in Coney Island, NY. [map]

 |"For Sale"Corpus Christi, TX|